What is the UK's take on a drone camera?

 Was thinking of knocking one together to check on my guttering.

 Anyone in Oregon owning a drone fitted with a camera could be jailed for six months, or a year if it's caught flying, if a new state law is passed.
 The rules were proposed to tackle, among other things, peeping toms gazing into bedroom windows.
-Draft legislation before the Oregon State Senate would, if put into the statute books …
+Draft legislation before the Oregon State Senate would, if put into the statute …

 Was thinking of knocking one together to check on my guttering.